 The mission of the ENF is to help Elks build stronger communities.
 We fulfill this pledge by investing in communities where Elks live and work.
 We provide tomorrow's leaders, our youth, with lifelong skills; honor the Elks' pledge to never forget our veterans; help the state Elks associations accomplish their charitable objectives; and fund projects that improve the quality of life in local Elks communities.

 Since inception, the ENF has contributed more than $500 million toward Elks charitable projects nationwide.
 Our programs continue to grow each year, allowing Elks to do even more to build stronger communities.
 Click here for details on all ENF programs.

-This year, the ENF will invest $8.68 million to fund the Community Investments Program, investing in Elks communities through grants for Elks Lodges.
+This year, the ENF allocated $8.68 million to fund the Community Investments Program, investing in Elks communities through grants for Elks Lodges.
 Community Investments Program grants—which include Beacon, Gratitude, Promise and Impact grants—offer your Lodge an opportunity to serve your community in ways that will raise the Lodge’s profile, energize the membership, encourage former members to return to the fold, and gain the notice of people who want to be part of an organization that’s doing great things.

 A board of seven trustees, who are all past national presidents of the Order, governs the ENF, which is located at the Elks national headquarters in the Elks Veterans Memorial in Chicago.
 The director, Jim O'Kelley, oversees the administration of the ENF’s day-to-day operations.
 Click here to meet O’Kelley and his staff.
 The ENF also has volunteers at the Lodge, district and state levels who help coordinate our fundraising strategy and implement our programs.